-Haryana is one of the wealthiest state of India as it is a rich agriculture state which was a part of Punjab till 1966 and shares its borders with several states of India like Rajasthan, Delhi, Uttar Pradesh, Punjab, and Himachal Pradesh.
+Haryana is one of the wealthiest states of India as it is a rich agriculture state which was a part of Punjab till 1966 and shares its borders with several states of India like Rajasthan, Delhi, Uttar Pradesh, Punjab, and Himachal Pradesh.

 The state is rich in folklore.
 The people of Haryana have their own traditions.
-The age old customs of meditation, Yoga and chanting of Vedic Mantras, are still observed by the masses.
+The age-old customs of meditation, Yoga, and chanting of Vedic Mantras, are still observed by the masses.

 It was on this soil that saint Ved Vyas wrote Mahabharat in Sanskrit.
 Before the Mahabharat war, a battle of ten kings took place in the Kurukshetra region in the Saraswati valley.
 But it was the Mahabharat War, approximately in 900 BC, which gave to the region worldwide fame.
 Mahabharat knows Haryana as Bahudhhanyaka, land of plentiful grains and Bahudhana, the land of immense riches.
 The word Hariana, occurs in a 1328 AD Sanskrit inscription kept in the Delhi Museum, which refers to the Haryana region as The heaven on earth.

 Haryana has been the scene of many wars because of it being “The Gateway of North India”.
-As years rolled by, successive streams of Huns, Turks and the Afghans invaded India and decisive battles were fought on this land.
+As years rolled by, successive streams of Huns, Turks, and the Afghans invaded India and decisive battles were fought on this land.
 After the downfall of the Gupta empire in the middle of 6th century AD north India was again split into several kingdoms.
-The Huns established their supremacy over the Punjab.
-It was after this period that one of the greatest King of ancient India, Harshvardhan began his rule.
-He became the King of Thanesar (Kurukshetra) in 606 AD, and later went on to rule the most of north India.
+The Huns established their supremacy over Punjab.
+It was during this period that one of the greatest King of ancient India, Harshvardhan began his rule.
+He became the King of Thanesar (Kurukshetra) in 606 AD and later went on to rule the most of north India.
 In the 14th century, the Tomar kings led an army through this region to Delhi.

 Indian history is replete with tales of heroism of the highest order and in this context, the historic significance of the battles of Panipat and Kurukshetra in Haryana cannot be ignored by any means.
 The sacrifices of Haryana’s brave soldiers have played a very important role in maintaining the territorial and sovereign integrity of our nation.
 The new state which emerged as a separate political entity of the Indian Union on November 1, 1966, is considered to be the cradle of rich Indian cultural heritage.
 In terms of economic development too, Haryana has come a long way during the few past years.